 During their childhood, kids use a large amount of glue.
 Most of them are chemical mixtures with no ingredients listed on the packaging.
 You can only imagine what’s in there.

-Whether you would like to avoid a chance of your kids digesting chemical glues, make your house greener and as chemical-free as possible or just want to avoid buying stuff and reducing wasteful packaging, the recipe above is a sure winner.
-There are many natural glue recipes around, but this one is the simplest to make with only 4 ingredients you most probably have on hand.
-I’ve tried it and it works, not only for paper but also for gluing chunks of wood.
+Whether you would like to avoid a chance of your kids digesting synthetic adhesives, make your house greener and as chemical-free as possible, or just want to avoid buying stuff and reducing wasteful packaging, the recipe above is a sure winner.

-- For the ingredients needed, see the recipe on the photo above.
+For the ingredients needed, see the photo above.

 - In a saucepan mix 1 cup of flour with 1/3 cup of sugar.